adamhgriffith-uofu/slateci-client-api/README.md

-# slateci-client-access
+# SLATE Client & Access

 > **_IMPORTANT:_** This repository requires a read-through of [CLI Access](https://portal.slateci.io/cli) in order to make any sense.

-Containerized SLATE CLI with API SSH.
+Containerized SLATE CLI with API SSH access.

-## Setup
+## Requirements

 ### Dockerfile Arguments